Sample Story from Unit One Writings: A Token of the Holly King (Reposted)

 He nodded and smiled and went back behind the counter.
 He had never heard so much of her voice before!
 And he secretly thrilled that she had allowed him across an important threshold in their rapport.
 Her chair faced the counter, so he tried to act naturally and nonchalant in going about his duties.
 He felt it important not to look in her direction if it could be helped.

 She smiled and said “Goodbye.”
 As she left and from the moment the little bell by the door sounded to punctuate her departure, Clark spent the rest of the shift wondering what rapture might ever exist between them.
 He had dated enough girls and women over the years, but none of them had seemed to contain the magical mix of austerity and frailty and strength and discretion that Brigid represented.
 He worried that he hadn’t the stature and intellect for her.
-He managed the coffee shop, but he had only studied at a small state college.
+He managed the coffee shop, but had only studied at a small state college.
 He hadn’t been to Europe and had only been to Canada once.
 Against the standards of the men who brought dates and lovers into the coffee shops, he imagined himself somewhere just above the middle in looks, but somewhere closer to the top in thoughtfulness and loyalty; he considered most of his best qualities to lay dormant and un-summoned, his noblest nature as of yet unrealized.
 He now wondered if Brigid might embody the catalyst and cause that could propel him to be an exceptional man, or even a minor local hero.

 That evening after he closed the store, Clark used the computer in the back office to investigate the book by Yeats.
 He made a romantic and vigilant figure in the glow of the computer screen as he searched for Celtic Twilight, and the related topic of Celtic legends and folklore.
 He thought of presenting Brigid with a special gift to celebrate the season.
 He wondered how he could do it without being too forward, without revealing himself as an admirer.

 During one search, he found a story that stemmed from Celtic tradition.
 It was called the Legend of the Holly King and the Oak King.
 He read how the Holly King had to battle the Oak King at Winter Solstice and how the Holly King would lose this battle and cede care of the land to the monarch of Spring and Summer.
 But the Holly King would make battle again at Summer Solstice and win, to reign again for six months.
 He concluded, somewhat impulsively, that his gift would have to center around this legend.
 He now had to decide whether she was the kind of woman who would prefer the Oak King, who presided over the renewal and rebirth of the world, or the Holly King, who held court during the fullness and the harvest.
-Clark had already preserved in his memory the image of Brigid as she appeared earlier that day at the counter, freshly spared from the cold Northern winds and safe at the hearth of Ye Olde and Coffee and Tea Shop.
-In his mind, the bright red berries of the holly branches came closest to matching the red of her cheeks earlier that day.
+Clark had already preserved in his memory the image of Brigid as she appeared at the counter, freshly spared from the cold Northern winds and safe at the hearth of Ye Olde and Coffee and Tea Shop.
+In his mind, the bright red berries of the holly branches came closest to matching the red of her cheeks.
 He expanded his researches and identified a local nursery that sold small, potted holly plants.

 Clark smiled to himself in the glow of the monitor as a new image formed in his imagination.
 He pictured Brigid in her usual spot at the table against the wall, smiling genuinely and revealing more of her mysterious being to him as she accepted the clay pot of Holly shrub, berries included, as a token of the season and as a symbol of affections yet unknown and yet to grow.